Keys to Generating & Broadcasting More Online Reviews for Your Dental Practice

 3. DO reward patients that take the time to leave you or your dental practice a stellar online review…with a good ‘ol fashioned heartfelt sincere “THANK YOU.”

-4. DO setup an internal and external system of eliciting, capturing, and publishing online reviews about your dental practice.
+4. DO setup an internal and external system of eliciting, capturing, and publishing reviews about your brand of dentistry.

 Sounds pretty simple right?